frankhjung/article-quickcheck/quickcheck.md

 You may be asking is: *Why would you use random values in testing?
 Doesn't that defeat the whole purpose of unit testing, where known values are tested to known responses?* Well, no. Often it is hard to think of suitable positive and negative test cases that exercise your code.
-What if many tests can be automatically run?
-What if these tests cover many different input values?
-And what if instances where tests fail are automatically recorded so they can be replayed?
+In addition: what if many randomly selected tests can be automatically run?
+And what if these tests cover many different input values?
+And what if instances where tests fail are automatically recorded so they can be reported and replayed later?
+These are just some of the benefits to this approach to testing.

 Property based testing seeks to verify a large range of applicable input values with your program code.
 It does this by generating a random sample of valid